Miguel Comminges: International career

 Comminges was called up to the Guadeloupe team, ahead of the 2007 Gold Cup.
 The 2007 edition of the tournament was the first time the country had participated in the competition.
 He made his debut in Guadeloupe's opening game of the tournament, playing the whole match in a 1–1 draw with Haiti.
 He went on to play in one of the two remaining group matches; starting in a surprise 2–1 victory over group winners Canada, before missing a 1–0 defeat to Costa Rica through suspension.
 Finishing the group in third place with four points, Guadeloupe qualified as one of the best two third-place finishers.
 Comminges subsequently started in the quarter-final match, as Guadeloupe defeated Honduras 2–1.
 Comminges earned his fourth cap in the semi-final, as his country narrowly lost to Mexico by a 1–0 scoreline.

-In 2008, Comminges made three appearances for the national team, all of which in friendly matches.
+In 2008, Comminges made three appearances for the regional team, all of which in friendly matches.
 The following year, he was named in Roger Salnot's 23-man squad for the 2009 Gold Cup.
 He started in all three group matches, with Guadeloupe finishing in second place with six points out of a possible nine.
 Comminges played in his fourth match of the tournament, earning his eleventh cap in the process, as his country fell at the quarter-final stage of the competition courtesy of a 5–1 defeat to Costa Rica.
 He participated in his third Gold Cup in 2011, playing in two matches as Guadeloupe finished bottom of their group after losing all three matches.
 To date, Comminges has made 15 appearances for his country.